ameer611/ameer611/README.md

 ![Python Backend Developer](https://github.com/ameer611/ameer611/blob/main/Make%20your%20README.png)

-- 🔭 I’m currently working on my own porfolio site
+- 🔭 I’m currently working at Ministery of Economy and Finance of Republic of Uzbekistan
 - 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on Real Projects
-- 🤔 I’m looking for help with FastAPI
+- 🤔 I use FastAPI microframework
-- 💬 Ask me about Python, Django, DRF
+- 💬 Ask me about Python, FastAPI
 - 📫 How to reach me: oo1amirmuhammad@gmail.com
 - ⚡ Fun fact: I can read a book and search on Google